1 / 10

 Ask the heycar experts: common questions

-Is a Peugeot 208 a good car?
+Is the Peugeot 208 a good car?

 The Peugeot 208 is a good car.
 If you're looking for a small car that's stylish, cheap to run and very comfortable, it should be at the very top of your list.